Editor’s Note: This post was originally published in September 2016.

-By now, we’ve all heard the shocking news: Brock Turner, the convicted rapist — er, former Stanford swimmer — who was found guilty of three felony sexual assault charges in June, was released from jail today after serving just three months of his already obscenely short sentence.
-Oddly enough, while some of us are shaking our heads, pounding our fists, and demanding change, most people this week seemed far more upset about Colin Kaepernick, the San Francisco 49ers quarterback who exercised his right to sit down during the national anthem.
+By now, we’ve all heard the news: Brock Turner, the convicted rapist — er, former Stanford swimmer — who was found guilty of three felony sexual assault charges in June 2016, was released from jail on September 2, after serving just three months of his already obscenely short sentence.
+Oddly enough, while some of us are shaking our heads, pounding our fists, and demanding change, most people this week still seem far more upset about Colin Kaepernick, the San Francisco 49ers quarterback who exercised his right to sit down during the national anthem.

 I’ll give you a minute to let that sink in.